Extended states in one-dimensional aperiodic lattices with linearly varying patches

-where $\tilde{k}=1,2,3$ and $4$.
-We get $S_0=1/3$ for $k=6\pi/9$, and $S_0=1/9$ for $k=2\pi/9, 4\pi/9$ and $8\pi/9$, respectively (seen Appendix A).
-As an example, Fig.~\ref{Fig2}(b) shows though there are two branches at finite system sizes, both satisfy the relation $S(k){\propto}j_m^\alpha$, and both give $\alpha\to2$.
-At $d=2$, it is found $\alpha\to2$ as $k\to0$~\cite{CI23}.
-However, at the case from Eq.(\ref{EQ3}), it is a trivial result.
-The exponent $\alpha=2$ has been found in periodic and some quasi-periodic structures~\cite{ME88}.
-So it indicates the structures in Fig.~\ref{Fig1} are aperiodic, which have strong spatial correlations.
-It may induce extended or critical states.
+where $S_7=1/7$, $S_{11}=1/11$ and $S_{13}=1/13$; $S_9=1/3$ at $\widetilde{k}=3$, and $S_9=1/9$ at $\widetilde{k}=1,2$ and $4$, respectively; and the scaling exponent $\alpha=2$ (seen Appendix A).
+They agree with the numerical results plotted in Figs.~\ref{Fig2}(a) and (b).
+Like quasiperiodic systems~\cite{CH88,OH93}, we find there are sequences of hierarchical $\delta$-function peaks in $S(k)$, i.e., for some $k$, the factor $S_L$ is finite even at system sizes $N\to\infty$.
+In Ref.~\mycite{CI23}, it is found $\alpha\to2$ as $k\to0$ at $d=2$ and $d_0=0$, which agrees with our results.
+The exponent $\alpha=2$ has been found in periodic and some quasiperiodic structures~\cite{ME88}.
+So it indicates that the structure in Fig.~\ref{Fig1} is aperiodic, with strong spatial correlations.
+They may induce extended or critical states.

-\emph{Energy spectrum properties:} Statistical properties of energy spectrum can reflect overall properties of systems~\cite{EV08,MI00,CA95,BR81}.
-In Fig.\ref{Fig1}, in LVPs we suppose the red sites strongly influence its left and right half sites.
-The $j$th patch in dashed purple boxes includes $jd-2$ blue sites and $2$ half blue sites.
-Equivalently, there are $jd-1$ lattices.
-We call such patch ``effective LVPs''.
-If the links between them are broken, for the $j$th patch, the nearest-neighbour tight-binding Hamiltonian

-The corresponding Hamiltonian matrix are tridiagonal Toeplitz ones.
-The eigenvalues can be determined analytically~\cite{KU99}, which are